-Designed to increase students' understanding and appreciation of fiction through extensive fiction writing and class discussion.
-Emphasis on fiction as a means of selfdiscovery as well as an art form.
-Goal 2B
+Study of fiction writing through the lens of sustainability.
+Investigates the maintenance of various systems that meet human needs (e.g. emotional, physical, social, environmental) through extensive fiction writing and class discussion.
+Emphasis on fiction as a means of self-discovery as well as an art form.
+Goal 2B, ELO5 Humanities - Sustainability